MDornacher/PodcastAnalyser/README.md

 # Podcast Analyser

-Calculate and plot daily podcast duration of feed.
+Calculate and plot daily episode duration of podcast feed.

 ## Packages
+The following packages are needed:
 ```
 argparse
 datetime